wordtreefoundation/bomdb/README.md

 ## Installation

+Ruby 2.1 is required.
+You should also have a normal build environment set up, e.g. command line tools on the mac, or GCC on Linux.

+To install BomDB for use on the command line, use `gem install`:

+    $ gem install bomdb

-Add this line to your application's Gemfile:
+To include bomdb in another Ruby app, add this line to your application's `Gemfile`:

 ```ruby
 source 'https://rubygems.org'